osa-ora/simple_java_amq/README.md

 - Test the application

-Use the route to execute some test cases to make sure our application is sending and reciving messages to our deployed AMQ Broker.
+Use the route to execute some test cases to make sure our application is sending and receiving messages to our deployed AMQ Broker.

 ```
 curl {ROUTE_URL}/amq/v1/send/Hello%20Mr%20Osama%20Oransa